HabitatFramework/UserGuide/interface/interface.rst

 	Main Window - Reason/Process Section

+Reason
+	The underlying explanation for the change in habitat or land use.
+It may be as a result of known changes in the habitat (such as habitat restoration), because new information indicates the existing data is wrong or because there has been a change but the underlying the cause is unknown.

+Process
+	The activity being undertaken that has lead to applying this change to the spatial or attribute data of the current INCID.
+It may relate to a specific project, an ongoing process or an adhoc update.

 .. _osmm_update_section:

 OSMM Updates Section
 --------------------

 The 'OSMM Updates' section displays summary information of any proposed or pending OSMM updates for each INCID in the database, including the update process flag, spatial flag, change flag, status and proposed new IHS Summary as shown in the figure :ref:`figUIOUS`.
-See :ref:`review_osmm_window` for more details.

 .. note::
 	If/when the OSMM Update section appears can be configured in the user options.
 For details see :ref:`options_interface`.